 A small number of children and young people, whose circumstances are complex and who may not be able to live at home without special support, will require assessment by the social care teams.
 Where children and young people are assessed as needing social care services, families may choose to have a direct payment to arrange their own support.

-They will be asked to provide basic information on the telephone including:
+They will be asked to provide basic information on this call, including:

-- Whether the child has a EHCP or Early Help ESA
+- whether the child has a EHCP or ESA